feedback-house/developer-portal/docs/api/area/api-area-user-add.md

 This API was intentionally designed with idea that it will be able to be called multiple times.
 So user will be only included to a Area only once, regardless of the number of calls you make to this APIs.

+> Note: This API will enforce the payload received.
+This means that if `AreaId` and `UserId` are both correct the user will be transferred to the new Area, regardless of any other previous setting.

 ### Batch Operations

 This endpoint supports `batch` operations and as such expects **an array of areas** (*in the format of an array of objects*).